-Within the first tier of support the Primary School Teacher, Primary Class Assistants, and the Secondary School mentors and teachers are always the first point of reference.
+Within the first tier of support the Primary School Teacher, Primary Teaching Assistants and the Secondary School mentors and teachers are the first point of reference.
 All teachers are responsible for the well-being of the specific students under their care.
 Within this tier, teachers provide in-class differentiation and accommodation in order to best meet the needs of their students.
-Discussion through Student Forum and advice from our Student Support Team are also used in this tier.
+Discussion through Student Forum and advice from our Learning Diversity Specialist and Inclusion Coaches are also used in this tier.
 Support within this tier should accommodate the needs of approximately 80% of our student population.